SAP-samples/teched2024-DA181/exercises/ex7/README.md

-# Exercise 7 - Run your application & view the data in SAP HANA Database Explorer
+# Exercise 7 - Run your application

 In this exercise, we will configure the run configuration and set the database as SAP HANA Cloud, run the application and also see the SAP HANA Database explorer.